 This healthy chocolate avocado pudding is so delicious, no one will guess that it’s actually nutritious!
-With only five ingredients, this vegan dessert is so easy to make, and ready to serve in just 10 minutes.
+With only five ingredients, this vegan dessert recipe is so easy to make, and ready to serve in just 10 minutes.
 Perfect for a make ahead treat that everyone will love! {Gluten-free, vegan & paleo}

-This easy chocolate pudding recipe is rich and decadent, but there are so many nutrients, you can satisfy that sweet tooth and feel great eating it all at the same time!
-Totally plant-based and loaded with healthy fats, it’s definitely a dessert with benefits!
+This easy chocolate pudding recipe is rich and decadent, but there are so many nutrients, you can satisfy that sweet tooth and feel great eating it all at the same time.

 Ingredient Notes

 - Cacao powder: The cacao powder makes this pudding super rich and provides a dose of antioxidants.
-If possible, use cacao powder rather than Dutch processed cocoa or baking cocoa powder since it lends a richer and bolder flavour and offers a higher amount of antioxidants.
+If possible, use raw cacao powder rather than Dutch processed cocoa or baking cocoa powder since it lends a richer and bolder flavour and offers a higher amount of antioxidants.

 - Unsweetened almond milk: You can also use regular milk if you don’t required a plant-based option, or use any other plant-based milk alternative like soy, rice or coconut.